tarunJeevan/ExpensesCalc/README.md

 - eval (evaluate expenses and list balance)
 - clear (clear the opened expense sheet)
 - exit (exit the application)
+- save (saves current expense sheet)
+- open (opens a saved expense sheet)
+- export (export current expense sheet as CSV or HTML file)
+- help (list all commands and their functions)

 **Todo:**
 - Add time stamps to entries